Tony Slydini: Traveling years

 Slydini continued to gain popularity through his public performances, including many private club and party dates, and would travel the United States from New York to California, playing scattered engagements in museums, carnivals, side shows, etc., while remaining practically unknown to the world of magicians.
-It was finally through magician Herman Hanson, a close associate of Howard Thurston, that Slydini was brought before the local magic fans, eventually going on their public shows, etc., in New York, Boston and Hartford.
+It was finally through magician Herman Hanson, a close associate of Howard Thurston, that Slydini was brought before the local magic fans, eventually going on their public shows and more, in New York, Boston and Hartford.
 From there, he was quickly grabbed to appear on the well known Barbizon Plaza show in New York City where he made an instant hit with his different style of magic.
 His fame spread and soon other well-known magicians from around the world sought out his company and expertise including the legendary Cardini, Dai Vernon, Okito, The Great Virgil, Bert Allerton, Al Flosso and Jack Gwynne.
 Eventually, he appeared in Atlantic City before a national conclave of magicians and from there, his reputation as a "Magician’s Magician" was cemented.

 Throughout the war, Slydini entertained thousands of soldiers in camps, hospitals and recreation centers.
 Between 1949 and 1950, he toured the United States under the direction of Ralph W. Read, who booked him to give his famous "Lecture Demonstrations" before over 30 magical organizations.
 Private lessons were also given on this tour, and many club dates as well, in the large cities on the route.
 Along the way, the performances and demonstrations at magic gatherings captured even more attention from his fellow magicians.
 Eventually, Europe and Asia requested his presence and he complied.
 While there he performed publicly, made televised appearances and gave numerous lectures and private instruction to inquiring magicians wanting to learn his new form of close-up magic and misdirection.
 In 1958, he headlined the International Brotherhood of Magicians British Ring's magic convention.
 Frank Joglar, reporting for Jean Hugard’s Magic Monthly, wrote, "There is no doubt who was the star of the Convention.
 It was Slydini, whose close-up work, lecture and Gala Show act were in every detail flawless.
 Reports from up, down and around the British Isles praised the lecture Tony gave on the tour."

 Thereafter, Slydini would focus almost exclusively on teaching and lecturing, illustrating to others his original performing techniques and unique methods of misdirection.